tejassswa17/Cricket-Analytics-A-Full-Web-Scraping-And-EDA-Project/README.md

-📊 Cricket Analytics – Web Scraping & EDA Project
+# Cricket Analytics – Web Scraping and EDA Project

+## Overview

-This project collects data on Indian cricket players using web scraping, cleans the data, and performs Exploratory Data Analysis (EDA) to find useful patterns and insights.
+This project focuses on collecting and analyzing data of Indian cricket players using web scraping and exploratory data analysis.
+The goal is to clean the data, combine multiple sources, and extract meaningful insights about player performance.

-📌 Project Overview
+## Project Description

-Collected player profile links separately from the BCCI Men’s Stats page and the BCCI Women’s Stats page

-Scraped all player details such as role, batting style, bowling style, matches, runs, strike rates, etc.
+Player profile links were collected separately from the BCCI Men’s Stats page and the BCCI Women’s Stats page.
+Using web scraping techniques, detailed information for each player was extracted, including role, batting style, bowling style, matches, runs, and strike rates.

-Combined (merged) both men’s and women’s datasets into one unified dataset

-Added engineered columns (batting averages, bowling metrics, career span, strike-rate groups, role categories) to observe better insights
+The datasets for men and women players were merged into a single dataset.
+Additional features such as batting averages, bowling metrics, career span, strike rate groups, and role categories were created to improve analysis.

-Cleaned and prepared the merged dataset

-Performed EDA with visualizations on roles, gender representation, averages, and performance trends
+The final dataset was cleaned and prepared for analysis.
+Exploratory data analysis was performed using visualizations to understand patterns across roles, gender, and performance.

-📈 Key Insights
+## Key Insights

-Player representation varies across gender and role

-Men and women show different statistical distributions

-Engineered features helped reveal deeper insights into performance

-Career spans and match counts highlight useful trends across categories
+Player representation varies across different roles and genders Men and women show different statistical distributions Engineered features provide deeper insights into performance Career span and match count reveal useful trends across categories

-🛠️ Tech Used
+## Technologies Used

-Python, Jupyter Notebook, BeautifulSoup / Requests, Pandas, NumPy, Matplotlib / Seaborn
+Python
+Jupyter Notebook
+BeautifulSoup and Requests
+Pandas and NumPy
+Matplotlib and Seaborn